 Where does your photography come from?

-What link is there between your commercial work and your artistic work?
+What is the link between your commercial work and your artistic work?

-Which is a bigger priority: a large ad campaign or a gallery show?
+What’s a bigger priority for you: a large ad campaign or a gallery show?

-What do you think are the current trends in photography today?
+What trends do you see in photography today?

 Interviewed by Séverine Morel